 How it works

 Basically the invoices of your clients are sent to the payrolling company, who deducts social contribution and their own fee and pays you.
-This way you also duck out of the hefty social contributions when you have a month with low incomes.
+This way you also duck out of the hefty social contributions when you have a month with low income.
 You can find more information on websites of payrolling companies like SMart or Tentoo.

 Setting up a company with limited liability